 The Heart’s Invisible Furies: A Novel by John Boyne

 The story of a gay man’s life in the 1960s to 1980s moves from Ireland to Amsterdam and finally New York City.
-It is more a depiction of time and character than place but will be a worthwhile novel before you head to Ireland.
+It is more a depiction of time and character than a place but will be a good novel before you head to Ireland.